 Social Security Numbers may continue to be stored as a confidential attribute associated with an individual.
 The Social Security Number shall be used as allowed by law; and as an optional key to identify individuals for whom an ID is not known.

-The University division of Administration and Finance shall assign to an existing administrator the responsibility of overseeing Social Security Number usage as it relates to employees and other individuals (anyone other than students, prospective students, parents, and alumni) associated with the university.
-The division of Educational and Student Services shall assign to an existing administrator the responsibility of overseeing Social Security Number usage as it relates to students, prospective students, parents and alumni.
+The University division of Finance and Operations shall assign to an existing administrator the responsibility of overseeing Social Security Number usage as it relates to employees and other individuals (anyone other than students, prospective students, parents, and alumni) associated with the university.
+The division of Student Life shall assign to an existing administrator the responsibility of overseeing Social Security Number usage as it relates to students, prospective students, parents and alumni.

 Each Social Security Number Administrator shall have the responsibility to: